 Soon India started to emerge as a dominant force in Test cricket in the second half of the decade.
 During this phase, Kohli and Co. won the ICC Test Mace in 2017 and has managed to retain it ever since.
 With the bat, Kohli and Cheteshwar Pujara piled on the runs, while spin twins R Ashwin and Ravindra Jadeja terrorized teams at home.
-But since, 2017, another factor that shaped India’s rise was the emerged of the speed guns.
-The pace battery of Jasprit Bumrah, Ishant Sharma, Mohammed Shami, Bhuvneshwar Kumar, and Umesh Yadav was lethal at home and away.
+But since, 2017, another factor that shaped India’s rise was the emergence of the speed guns.
+The pace battery of Jasprit Bumrah, Ishant Sharma, Mohammed Shami, Bhuvneshwar Kumar, and Umesh Yadav were lethal at home and away.
 Together they scripted India’s first series win in Australia since 1947.

 Incidentally, in this decade India, not only has the best win-loss ratio but also the highest win percentage amongst all major Test nations.
 In all, India played 107 Test matches this decade, winning 56 and losing 29 for a win/loss ratio of 1.931.

 India registered its 500th win in One Day Internationals when it beat Australia in the second ODI at Nagpur on March 5, 2019.
 India has become the second team after Australia to record 500 wins in One-Day International cricket, getting to the landmark in 963 matches.
 Since playing their first ODI in 1974, India has played 963 matches.
 India has played more than 100 ODI matches each against Australia, New Zealand, Pakistan, Sri Lanka, and the West Indies.
 Their win percentage against Sri Lanka is the best at 61.56 percent while their worst is against Australia at 39.83 percent.